SuperJudeFruit/mongo_deep/README.md

 # mongo_deep
- Tool to make a deep and precise analysis of a Mongo database
+ Python tool used to make a deep and precise analysis of a Mongo database

 # usage:

 mongo_reader.py [-h] [-d DB] [-c COLLECTIONS] [-s] [-p] [-v] [-i IO]

-Python tool used to make a deep and precise analysis of a Mongo database

 optional arguments:
 - -h, --help            show this help message and exit